clairemerot/angsd_pipeline/README.md

 For initial tests, put manually just a few, one per line

 To list all scaffolds of the genome
+You may want to reduce this list to improve computation time and exclude short unanchored scaffold.

 grep -e ">" 02_info/genome.fasta | awk 'sub(/^>/, "")' | sort -k1 > 02_info/region.txt